jboss-developer/jboss-developer-shared-resources/guides/RUN_ARQUILLIAN_TESTS.md

 _Note:_ See the individual quickstart README file for any additional requirements.

-Test the Quickstart on a Managed JBoss EAP Server
+Test the Quickstart on a Managed Red Hat JBoss Enterprise Application Platform Server
 ---------------------------------------

 Arquillian's managed container adapter starts the container for you and requires that your JBoss EAP server is not running.